 Following law school Mark served as a federal judicial clerk for the United States Court of Appeals for the Tenth Circuit, before returning to Missoula to start his practice that today includes civil trials and appeals, medical malpractice defense, insurance coverage issues and commercial litigation.
 He has successfully tried numerous cases in state and federal courts and earned the highest rating of AV from Martindale-Hubbell.
-He has taught future lawyers as adjunct professor of insurance law at The University of Montana School of Law and served on the boards and as president of both the Montana Justice Foundation and the Montana Defense Trial Lawyers.
+He has taught future lawyers as adjunct professor of insurance law at The University of Montana School of Law and currently serves on the Board of Visitors for the School of Law.
+He has served on the boards and as president of the Montana Justice Foundation and the Montana Defense Trial Lawyers.
 He is a Life Fellow of the American Bar Association and a selected member of the International Association of Defense Counsel.
 Mark has been selected as a Mountain States Super Lawyer, and has been elected to the American Board of Trial Advocates (ABOTA).

 Susan Moriarity Miltko has been an attorney with the firm since 1995.
 She is a fourth-generation Montanan who was raised in Missoula and Jackson Hole, Wyoming.
 She graduated magna cum laude from the University of Notre Dame in 1991 with a Bachelor of Arts degree in government and international relations.